jsmolka/blog/content/posts/horizons/index.md

 > This lonely scene, I take it in<br>
 > It's hard to say where all of it begins and I end<br>

 The song starts with the description of a lonely person.
 It's a beautiful metaphor given the context of the Earthrise image.
-The feeling of loneliness emerging in oneself while standing on the moon's surface and looking back at Earth is probably something most people can imagine.
+The feeling of loneliness emerging in oneself while standing on the moon's desolate surface and looking back at Earth is probably something most people can imagine.

+> I walk these streets of loneliness<br>
+> A tranquil sea on all horizons<br>
+> This empty scene of might-have-beens<br>
+> I stare at starless skies that call to me and I still wish<br>

+He is surrounded by deserted streets and tranquil seas, trapped inside an empty scene of endless, unmaterialized possibilities.
+Staring at and being called upon starless skies conveys loneliness and hopelessness, but despite that he hasn't given up.

 > And I waited for the sky to change but, oh, it never did<br>
 > And I almost dropped my head and lost my faith<br>
 > Then I saw you from a distance, you were worlds away<br>
 > Oh, but you had me from the vision, I never looked away again<br>

-The narrator has almost lost faith, but ends up falling in love with a person _worlds away_.
-Considering upcoming verses, this could either be meant literally as in "distance" or metaphorically as in "out of his league".
+He has almost lost faith, but ends up falling in love with a person _worlds away_.
+This could either be meant literally as in "distance" or metaphorically as in "out of his league".

-> I walk these streets of loneliness<br>
-> A tranquil sea on all horizons<br>
-> This empty scene of might-have-beens<br>
-> I stare at starless skies that call to me and I still wish<br>

-The second verse further develops the themes of loneliness, isolation and hopelessness.
-The narrator is surrounded by deserted streets and tranquil seas, trapped inside an empty scene of endless possibilities.
-Staring at and being called upon starless skies conveys hopelessness, but despite that he hasn't given up.

-> They said that we both were too different<br>
-> That all of the shine would fade away<br>
-> But I wish that I never listened<br>
-> 'Cause you pulled me through the grey<br>

-The bridge describes the narrator regretting listening to others calling the relationship impossible, because his potential partner is the only thing pulling him out of this grey, monotonous life.

 > I still fall for you like suns do for skies<br>
 > Cerulean pouring in from your eyes<br>